postmanlabs/labs-docs/v6/postman/working_with_APIs/sharing_apis.md

 warning: false
 ---

-You can easily share your APIs with other users and teams on Postman.
-You can share the APIs in workspaces from the Postman app and the [workspaces dashboard](https://app.getpostman.com/dashboard).
-The way you share an API depends on the access level (Editor or Viewer).
+You can easily share your APIs with other users and teams on Postman - both in the app and in the [workspaces dashboard](https://app.getpostman.com/dashboard).
+Once you share an API, you can assign individual permissions to your team members.
+You can designate view (Viewer) or edit (Editor) permissions for the team/members.

 This topic covers: